Mu-L/thunderbolt/src-tauri/thunderbolt_embeddings/README.md

-# Assist Embeddings
+# Thunderbolt Embeddings

-This module provides optimized text embedding functionality for the Mozilla Assistant using the Jina BERT model.
+This module provides optimized text embedding functionality for Thunderbolt using the Jina BERT model.

 ## Key Features